kadai-io/kadai/README.md

 # ⚡️OpenEnergyBadge

-KADAI is currently undergoing certification with the *Blauer Engel for Software*, an eco-label for resource- and energy-efficient software products.
+KADAI is currently undergoing certification with the *Blauer Engel for Software*, an eco-label for resource- and energy-efficient software products awarded by the German Environment Agency (Umweltbundesamt).
 A central part of the certification is the definition of a standard usage scenario, which reflects typical user interactions.

 In our defined scenario, the following activities are performed: